Aceinna/docs_openrtk/intro/what-is-openrtk.rst

     of multi-constellation, multi-frequency Global Navigation Satellite System (GNSS) chips, a family of low-drift pre-calibrated
     Inertial Measurement Units (IMU) and cloud based server supports .
 *   OpenRTK hardware consists of a multi-frequency GNSS triple 3-axis rate sensor (gyro), 3-axis accelerometer platform.
 *   The module contains a high performance embedded ARM Cortex-M4 CPU with floating-point math support.
-RTK/PPP and GNSS/IMU integration algorithms are embedded in firmware for up to centimetre accuracy in various situations.
+RTK and GNSS/IMU integration algorithms are embedded in firmware for up to centimetre accuracy in various situations.
 *   Extra IO and Ports make connection of external peripherals such as Odometer, and other more advanced sensors possible.
 *   OpenRTK server provides GNSS network and cloud computation services, which ensure users to achieve fast centimeter-decimeter level position services.